Close

 Gavin Michaels

-(3rd Somebody, Stuff, C, Beauty) is from wonderfully rainy Seattle, Washington.
-His stage credits include Romeo in Romeo and Juliet, Orlando in As You Like It (BPA), Ferdinand in The Tempest, Hamlet in Hamlet (Kentwood Players), and Dorante in The Liar (CWRU).
-He has also worked with John Leguizamo more(3rd Somebody, Stuff, C, Beauty) is from wonderfully rainy Seattle, Washington.
-His stage credits include Romeo in Romeo and Juliet, Orlando in As You Like It (BPA), Ferdinand in The Tempest, Hamlet in Hamlet (Kentwood Players), and Dorante in The Liar (CWRU).
+(3rd Somebody, Stuff, C, Beauty) Gavin is from wonderfully rainy Seattle, Washington.
+Recently he appeared as Victor Frankenstein / Percy Shelley in Cleveland Play House’s critically acclaimed production of Mary Shelley's Frankenstein.
+He has also worked with John Leguizamo at the Guthrie Theatre to workshop his new play, Our more(3rd Somebody, Stuff, C, Beauty) Gavin is from wonderfully rainy Seattle, Washington.
+Recently he appeared as Victor Frankenstein / Percy Shelley in Cleveland Play House’s critically acclaimed production of Mary Shelley's Frankenstein.
 He has also worked with John Leguizamo at the Guthrie Theatre to workshop his new play, Our Hood, as well as play Borrachio in a workshop of Tanta Bulla, y pa que? a bilingual adaptation of Much Ado About Nothing.
-His film credits include the school-shooter Derek in the short film Diabolos, Carl in the sci-fi drama The House, and Danny in the quirky comedy Danny Doom (Amazon Prime).
-He earned his undergraduate degree in Political Communication and Rhetoric from the University of Washington.
+His other theatre credits include Dennis (u/s) in The Play That Goes Wrong (CPH), and Emperor Joseph (u/s) in Amadeus (CPH), Romeo in Romeo and Juliet (BPA), Orlando in As You Like It (BPA), Ferdinand in The Tempest (Kentwood Players), Hamlet in Hamlet (Kentwood Players), Dorante in The Liar and Caliban in The Tempest (CWRU).
+His film credits include the school-shooter Derek in the short film Diabolos, Carl in the sci-fi drama The House (Tubi), and Danny in the quirky comedy Danny Doom (Amazon Prime).
 When he’s not on stage you can listen to him playing his signature flavor of pop-punk/emo at local music venues or on your favorite music streaming platform. @_gavinmichaels / gavinmichaels.com

 Alfredo Ruiz